-Field Appears as Description name ErewhonInvestmentsServiceAdmin The name of the Web service operation getClient The name of the Web service operation url http://wilbur/jade/ The URL of the request dateTime 11 September 2009, 14:44:08 The date and time of the request requestTime 5 Time to process and send the request getResponseTime 692 Time taken by the Web service call response 21 Time taken to process the response errorCode 0 Error code of error when sending/receiving requestSize 452 Size of request message responseSize 1781 Size of response message requestHeaders ![CDATA[Accept: text/plain HTTP Send headers soapRequest ![CDATA[xml version="1.0" encoding="utf-8"?
-SOAP request message responseHeaders HTTP/1.1 200 OKHTTP response headerssoapResponse<![CDATA[<?xml version="1.0" encoding="utf-8"?>SOAP response message
+Field Appears as Description name ErewhonInvestmentsServiceAdmin The name of the Web service operation getClient The name of the Web service operation url http://wilbur/jade/ The URL of the request dateTime 11 September 2009, 14:44:08 The date and time of the request requestTime 5 Time to process and send the request getResponseTime 692 Time taken by the Web service call response 21 Time taken to process the response errorCode 0 Error code of error when sending/receiving requestSize 452 Size of request message responseSize 1781 Size of response message requestHeaders ![CDATA[Accept: text/plain ...
+HTTP Send headers soapRequest ![CDATA[xml version="1.0" encoding="utf-8"?
+SOAP request message responseHeaders <![CDATA[HTTP/1.1 200 OK HTTP response headers HTTP response headers soapResponse <![CDATA[<?xml version="1.0" encoding="utf-8"?> SOAP response message